reactive-streams/reactive-streams-jvm/README.md

 nioSelectorThreadOrigin map(f) filter(p) consumeTo(toNioSelectorOutput)
 ```

 It has an async origin and an async destination.
 Let's assume that both origin and destination are selector event loops.
 The `Subscription.request(n)` must be chained from the destination to the origin.
-This is now where each implementation can choose how do do this.
+This is now where each implementation can choose how to do this.

 The following uses the pipe `|` character to signal async boundaries (queue and schedule) and `R#` to represent resources (possibly threads).